All Episodes

 And as long as you're not doing political stuff on YouTube, you pretty much can do whatever you want, right?

-I mean, you can do a game show, you can do pranks, you can do a podcast, as long as you're not doing controversial political stuff, then you're free to you're free to roam, and pretty much everybody gets the same access and everybody gets the same payouts.
+I mean, you can do a game show, you can do pranks, you can do a podcast, as long as you're not doing controversial political stuff, then you're free to, you're free to roam and pretty much everybody gets the same access and everybody gets the same payouts.

-Uh, and so that's why people go to YouTube.
+And so that's why people go to YouTube.

-And so that still isn't the case on X. And maybe they're working on getting there, and there's a lot of other things that they have to work out before they get to that point.
+And there's a lot of other things that they have to work out before they get to that point.

-Um, but I I again to me, and this is the bigger issue, and this is to reiterate this for people that are just joining us and wondering what we're talking about with the X payout discrepancies.
+But again, to me, and this is the bigger issue, and this is to reiterate this for people that are just joining us and wondering what we're talking about with the X payout discrepancies.

-For me, the bigger issue is you know, X is kind of built for we the people.
+For me, the bigger issue is, you know, X is kind of built for we the people.

 I mean, Elon Musk presents this as an app for the we the people, and it is.

-Maybe it still can be, but but I think we're kind of up against this, we're we're really at this crossroads with the X payouts right now, where it's okay, are we motivating quality content?
+But, but I think we're kind of up against this, we're really at this crossroads with the X payouts right now, where it's okay, are we motivating quality content?

-Or are we starting to flirt with this edge where it's becoming this like amalgamation of the clickbaits of YouTube and the thirst trapping of Instagram and the adult content on OnlyFans, and and now you're hurting in in my eyes, you're hurting the final product, which is more important, the most important news app in the world, the most important source for information in the world, the most important human interaction app in the world.
+And now you're hurting, in my eyes, you're hurting the final product, which is more important, the most important news app in the world, the most important source for information in the world, the most important human interaction app in the world.

-And if we start to water that down with an amalgamation of the negatives from YouTube, Instagram, and and OnlyFans, I think you're hurting the bottom line.
+And if we start to water that down with an amalgamation of the negatives from YouTube, Instagram, and OnlyFans, I think you're hurting the bottom line.

-I'm not gonna make you know a million followers, where you know, women are figuring it out, and these aren't political women necessarily, but women are figuring it out.
+I'm not going to make a million followers, where, you know, women are figuring it out.

 And I just don't understand why X doesn't ban it, to be quite frank.